Blog

 In-App Purchases

-Gaming, content-rich apps, and apps offering digital goods.
+Gaming, content-rich apps, apps selling digital goods.

-Very High
+Very high

 Subscriptions

-Services, media streaming, productivity tools, and content apps.
+Media streaming, productivity tools, content apps.

 Advertising

-Free utilities, casual games, and high-volume content apps.
+Free utilities, casual games, high-volume content apps.

-Moderate to High
+Moderate to high

 Paid (Premium)

-Niche tools, professional apps, and games with high initial value.
+Niche tools, professional apps, premium games.

 The Power of a Hybrid Approach